hyperledger/aries-rfcs/features/0044-didcomm-file-and-mime-types/README.md

 There can be more than one Native Object representation for a given programming language.

-Native Object forms are never rendered directly to files; rather, they are serialized to DIDComm Plaintext Format and then persisted (likely after also encrypting to DIDComm Wire Format).
+Native Object forms are never rendered directly to files; rather, they are serialized to DIDComm Plaintext Format and then persisted (likely after also encrypting to DIDComm V1 Encrypted Envelope).

 ### Detecting DIDComm Versions